embedly/embedly-docs/endpoints/auth.rst

 OAuth
 -----
 Embedly uses 2 legged oAuth to authenticate requests.
-To get started you need to login into to the `App dashboard <http://app.embed.ly>`_ and select 'Use oAuth' in the 'Your API Key' section.
+To get started you need to login into to the `App dashboard <http://app.embed.ly>`_ and select ``Use oAuth`` in the your API ``key`` section.
 This will generate a new ``key`` and ``secret`` that you will need to generate a signature.
-We are not going to attempt to recreate the OAuth documentation here so please review the
+We are not going to attempt to recreate the OAuth documentation here, so please review the
 following:

 * `Beginners Guide to OAuth <http://hueniverse.com/oauth/>`_
 * `OAuth Documentation <http://oauth.net/documentation/>`_
 * `OAuth Libaries <http://oauth.net/code/>`_

-The only difference using Embedly's version of OAuth is that there is no user and therefore no Access Token.
-This simplifies things greatly and every OAuth library lets developers make 2 legged requests.
-Generally all you need to do is use an empty string (``""``) for both the Access Key and Secret.
+The only difference using Embedly's version of OAuth is that there is no user, therefore, no Access Token.
+This simplifies things greatly; every OAuth library lets developers make 2 legged requests.
+Generally, all you need to do is use an empty string (``""``) for both the Access Key and Secret.
 The following is an example of using the `python-oauth2
 <https://github.com/simplegeo/python-oauth2>`_ library::